PowerMizzou - A quick look at Wake Forest's offense heading into Gasparilla Bowl

 3.)
 Good at the details

-The Demon Deacons are 14th in first-down offense with 308 and they’re tied for 19th in third-down percentage at 465.
+The Demon Deacons are 14th in first downs with 308 and they’re tied for 19th in third-down percentage at 46.5.
 They’re tied for 39th in red zone offense converting 54 of 62 (87%) opportunities with 42 of the team’s 54 red zone scores being touchdowns.
-They're also tied for 16th in penalties averaging 4.67 per game with 56 on the season.
+They're also tied for 16th in penalties averaging just 4.67 per game with 56 on the season.

-The reason why these stats matter is because of how they affect the Tigers and their defense.
+The reason these stats matter is how they affect the Tigers and their defense.
 Mizzou’s defense is the strength of its team, but the defense has struggled to a degree over its last three games of the season.

 Conversely, The Tigers also rank 27th in scoring defense allowing 25 points per game and are 28th in total defense at 337.1 yards allowed per game.
 They're 27th in first-down defense and 28th in third-down defense at 33% which is good, but they're also 122nd in red zone defense allowing opponents to convert 32 of 35 (91%) red zone attempts with 23 of those scores being touchdowns.